-The following table summarizes the consideration paid for Cheminova and the amounts of the assets acquired and liabilities assumed as of the acquisition date, which have been allocated on a preliminary basis.
+The following table summarizes the consideration paid for Cheminova and the amounts of the assets acquired and liabilities assumed as of the acquisition date.

-Preliminary Purchase Price Allocation

-(in Millions)

-Trade receivables \$ 493.3

-Inventories (1) 374.8

-Other current assets 53.6

-Property, plant & equipment 186.4

-Intangible assets (2)

-Customer relationships 294.1

-Brands 362.8

-In-process research & development 1.4

-$Goodwill^{(3)}$ 448.5

-Other assets 85.2

-Total fair value of assets acquired \$ 2,300.1

-Short-term debt 140.5

-Other current liabilities 430.3

-Environmental reserves 47.2

-Long-term debt (4) 273.1

-Deferred tax liabilities 165.1

-Other liabilities 38.8

-Total fair value of liabilities assumed \$ 1,095.0

-TOTAL CASH PAID, LESS CASH ACQUIRED \$ 1,205.1
+PURCHASE PRICE ALLOCATION

-- (1) The Fair value of finished goods inventory acquired included a step-up in the value of approximately \$57.8 million, of which all was expensed in 2015 and included in "Cost of sales and services" on the consolidated income statement. - (2) The weighted average useful life of the acquired finite-lived intangibles, which primarily represents customer relationships, is approximately 20 years. - (3) Goodwill largely consists of expected cost synergies and economies of scale resulting from the business combination.
-None of the acquired goodwill will be deductible for income tax purposes. - (4) Long-term debt assumed primarily consisted of mortgage debt and borrowings under existing Cheminova credit facilities.
-As of December 31, 2015 the principal borrowings under this assumed debt has been settled using the borrowing under the October 10, 2014 term loan.
+(1) Fair value of finished goods inventory acquired included a step-up in the value of approximately \$57.8 million, all of which was expensed in 2015 and included in "Cost of sales and services" on the consolidated income statement.

+(2) The weighted average useful life of the acquired finite-lived intangibles, which primarily represents the customer relationships, is approximately 20 years.

+(3) Goodwill largely consists of expected cost synergies and economies of scale resulting from the business combination.
+None of the acquired goodwill will be deductible for income tax purposes.

+(4) Long-term debt assumed primarily consisted of mortgage debt and borrowings under existing Cheminova credit facilities that were settled by FMC's term loan in the second quarter of 2015.